ia-eknorr/git-ignition-lab/readme.md

     > `git push -u origin HEAD`
     - `-u` sets the remote repository's version of the branch as the upstream of the branch.
 This means that when pushing code to the same branch in the future, only `git push` is needed because git already knows where to push to.
     - `HEAD` is the current branch.
 This command in full is to push to the remote branch, `feature/change-background-color`.
-    - Make sure you are connected to the IA VPN if your remote repository is hosted on inductive-git.ia.local
     - You should see in the terminal a new branch was created.
       ![Results from `git push origin HEAD`](images/new-branch-push.png)